-If you are running a Windows-based computer, you can connect to another computer using the Remote Desktop Connection tool.
-This application allows you to use all the resources of the host machine through your PC's display.
-In other words, using this program you can control another Windows PC via your personal computer, remotely.
-If you want to learn how to do this in Windows, read this article.
+If you are running a Windows-based computer or similar device, you can connect to another one using Remote Desktop Connection.
+This application uses the RDP (Remote Desktop Protocol) to allow you to use all the resources of the host machine through your PC's display.
+In other words, using this program, you can control another Windows PC from your computer, remotely on your local network or even over the internet.
+If you want to learn how to do this in Windows, read this tutorial:

 NOTE: Before going through this tutorial, make sure that you have enabled the Remote Desktop Connection on the Windows computer to which you will be connecting.
-To learn how to do this, read this guide: How to Enable Remote Desktop Connection in Windows.
-Also, because the steps described in this tutorial are similar for Windows 7, Windows 8.1 and Windows 10, most of the screenshots we'll use are taken in Windows 10.
+To find out how to do this, read this guide: How to enable Remote Desktop Connections in all versions of Windows.
+Also, because the steps described in this tutorial are similar in Windows 10, Windows 7 and Windows 8.1, most of the screenshots we use are taken in Windows 10.

-How to start the Remote Desktop Connection tool
+How to open Remote Desktop Connection (RDC) in Windows

-If you're using Windows 7, you can launch the Remote Desktop Connection client from the Start Menu.
-Click All Programs and navigate to the Accessories group.
-There, click the Remote Desktop Connection shortcut.
+If you are using Windows 10, you can launch the Remote Desktop Connection client from the Start Menu.
+Open the Start Menu and scroll through the apps list until you find the folder called Windows Accessories.
+In it, click or tap on the Remote Desktop Connection to open it.

 You can also use Cortana's search box from the taskbar.
 Type the word "remote" in the search field and click or tap on the appropriate result.

 Alternatively, you can click or tap the microphone icon on the same search box and say: "Open Remote Desktop Connection!".